Nitind09/UART_Peripheral/README.md

 ## Overview

 This project implements a UART (Universal Asynchronous Receiver/Transmitter) peripheral in synthesisable Verilog, following the **NS16550A register model**.
 It supports configurable word length, parity, and stop bits, and features independent 16-entry deep TX and RX FIFOs.
-The design has been verified in simulation via a self-testing loopback testbench and is ready for FPGA implementation on the Arty A7-100T.
+The design has been verified in simulation via a self-checking loopback testbench and taken through synthesis and implementation in Xilinx Vivado, with zero timing violations across 583 analysed endpoints.

 ---